-This Meta Snapshot, created by Team Aretuza and Team Nova, attempts to establish the best decks to play in Pro Ladder and Ranked Ladder, given the current state of the metagame, in order to maximize the chances of winning games and climbing.
+This GWENT Meta Snapshot, created by Team Aretuza and Team Nova, attempts to establish the best decks to play on Ranked Ladder and Pro Rank, given the current state of the metagame, in order to maximize the chances of winning games and climbing.

-Every deck is accompanied by a short text explaining a little bit about the archetype, showing the reasons for placing it in its tier alongside the pros and cons of the deck.
+Every deck is accompanied by a short text explaining a little bit about the archetype, showing the reasons for placing it in its tier alongside the pros and cons of the deck and a tech section.

 Decks in this tier have favourable matchups against the majority of lower tier decks and some favourable matchups against other Tier 1 lists.
 Another criterion is that these decks should be able to win against lower-tier decks on blue coin most of the time.

-Decks in this tier can beat Tier 1 decks if the player can access its full potential, or are strong decks with a clear counter (e.g. MO Consume has a massive power level but can be countered with a simple tech); in addition, these decks should win consistently against lower tiers.
+Decks in this tier can beat Tier 1 decks if the player can access its full potential, or are strong decks with a clear counter; in addition, these decks should win consistently against lower tiers.

 Decks in this tier are generally viable for normal ladder and for some cheesy picks at tournaments.
 These decks can surprise opponents and win matches, but without that surprise factor their potential is significantly reduced.
 A deck at this tier should lose against Tier 1 and Tier 2 decks the majority of the time

 Decks that aren't strong enough to be tiered, but with enough potential to be much better with the adequate support cards.
 These kind of decks are always worth keeping an eye on.

 A Meta Snapshot is a comprehensive list of the decks which are played in a CCG.
 The decks are ordered by criteria, accounting for their power level through a tier (used by Team Aretuza & Team Nova), star or numerical system.
 If you would like to discuss our current Meta Snapshot, you can join our Discord server.